DustInTheDark/ConstructionMarketplace/README.md

 ## Available Scripts

-Run these commands from the repository root:
+Run these commands from the repository root.
+First install dependencies with `npm install`.
+This will set up packages for the root workspace and the `frontend` package:

 - `npm run dev:frontend` &mdash; start the frontend development server.
 - `npm run build:frontend` &mdash; build the frontend for production.